Mastectomy in Thailand Your guide to cost, top specialists & hospitals

 How Long to Stay in Thailand

 Plan for 10 to 14 days.
-This covers pre-operative diagnostics and tumour board review, the surgery itself, two to three nights in hospital, drain removal, wound checks, and a final assessment before travel.
+This covers pre-operative diagnostics and tumour board review, the surgery itself, three to four nights in hospital, drain removal, wound checks, and a final assessment before travel.
 Patients having immediate reconstruction may need a day or two longer.

 What's Included in a Medical Trip